mathigon/textbooks/content/codes/content.md

 {.fixme} Each bar code is a 12-digit number.
 See here that we can read the numbers written on the bottom.
 But how does a computer read it?

 {.fixme} There are 95 columns, each of which can be black or white.
-The computer uses a laser to identify each stripes color, based on how much light is reflected.
+The computer uses a laser to identify each stripe's color, based on how much light is reflected.
 These 95 columns are grouped into 15 groups of columns. (continue below)

 {.todo} image/interaction of a bar code